‘Strange Case of Dr Jekyll and Mr Hyde’ by Robert Louis Stevenson

 Structure (narrative): The lack of a physical description at this point and the uneasiness that characters experience on meeting Hyde is ironically a definite feature of the character description.
 It is our intuitive response to evil that makes our skin crawl.
 Remember it is Enfield who is talking here and it is consistent with his character that he would not want to describe Hyde even though he ‘can see him this moment’ because Enfield is hiding his own nature from himself.

-For more of my pages on ‘Strange Case of Dr. Jekyll and Mr. Hyde’, please hover your cursor over the Stevenson drop-down menu at the top of the page.
+For more of my pages on ‘Strange Case of Dr. Jekyll and Mr. Hyde’, please hover over the Stevenson drop-down menu at the top of the page.

 You are free: